Miguel Cotto vs. Sergio Martinez: Head-to-Toe Breakdown of Championship Fight

 For Cotto, the plan is no less obvious but likely much harder to put into action.
 The Puerto Rican needs to be aggressive, attack and force his way on the inside, where he's most effective.

 Think of this as a war.
-Martinez holds the high ground, while the other Cotto will try to overrun his position.
+Martinez holds the high ground, and Cotto will try to overrun his position.
 Cotto will need to absorb the shock of some big projectiles in order to get into a position to counter with bombs of his own.

 As the fighter with the defensive advantage, Martinez is in a superior position.
 Cotto will need to act like a tank, absorbing fire while working his way up the mountain.
 If he can, his superior power could turn into the story of the fight.